Union Arts Center: Stature

-Over more than four decades, ACT has established itself as one of Seattle's leading theaters.
+Over more than four decades, the Union Arts Center has established itself as one of Seattle's leading theaters.
 Along with the Cornish Playhouse and Seattle Repertory Theatre ("The Rep"), it is one of the city's three largest playhouses.
 ACT's Mainstage has presented many world, American, and West Coast premieres.
 Numerous productions have gone on to New York City.

-ACT is a member of the League of Resident Theatres (LORT).
+Union Arts Center is a member of the League of Resident Theatres (LORT).
 It is also a member of Theatre Puget Sound and is a constituent of Theatre Communications Group.
-ACT is also a member of the Downtown Seattle Association, Seattle's Convention and Visitors Bureau and Greater Seattle Chamber of Commerce.
-ACT is also a frequent affiliate of the 5th Avenue Theatre, often co-producing at least one production per season.
+The Union Arts Center is also a member of the Downtown Seattle Association, Seattle's Convention and Visitors Bureau and Greater Seattle Chamber of Commerce.